The Best Ever Sex Scenes

 BRUNO DANTE brings you what he regards as the finest moments of erotic cinema ever sizzled onto celluloid ...

-With the annual Australian Sexpo (now in its 12th year) about to thrust into Sydney from October 29th to November 1st, I decided to compile a Best Ever Sex Scenes list, but when I began to do the research I realised it was a slippery serpent indeed; one person’s highly-charged, scorchin’ eroticism is another person’s tub of cold, used KY Jelly.
+I decided to compile a Best Ever Sex Scenes list, but when I began to do the research I realised it was a slippery serpent indeed; one person’s highly-charged, scorchin’ eroticism is another person’s tub of cold, used KY Jelly.
 Arousal is ultimately in the mind.
 The male species, however, are more easily turned on by visual stimuli, whereas the female of the species usually finds her senses aroused by a lustily-spoken voice, or provocative words on a page.
 I’m generalising, of course, but the facts speak for themselves; the highest percentage of porn viewers are men, young adults and adolescent males; the industry’s porn stars are predominantly women, not men.

 But when it comes down to the grind, the visual elements that turn one person on can vary significantly from person to person.
 There are universal guarantees that are generally accepted to turn a man or woman on, but it’s the nuances, those in-between bits, the short and curlies, if you will, that make it such a personal experience.
 The way a palm moves across a thigh, the placement of a kiss, the amount of pubic hair on display (if there’s any there), the way a woman performs fellatio or a man gives cunnilingus.
 Some love watching endless over-lit close-ups of hardcore penetration (decidedly un-erotic in my opinion), while others prefer the art of moody lighting, foreplay and suggestion.